 Unfortunately, in the early morning hours of September 1, the ship ran aground on the coast of Boa Esperança.
 A tugboat was sent from the island of São Vicente to try to dislodge the ship, but to no avail.
 Fortunately, the crew was able to escape the scene unhurt.
 That left just one thing to deal with, and it was no small feat.
 A good part of the population of Boa Vista, including children as well as public employees and machine operators from the other islands, were mobilized in order to remove the cargo of the ship.
 They used mules and donkeys to carry the cargo to the nearby capital of Boa Vista, Sal Rei.
 The unloading of the ship was carried out for nearly a year.
 The church bells were never found; they disappeared in the deep water.

 Today, the ship is slowly crumbling.
-After almost 50 years of battering by the wind and constant waves, much of the deck and hold have disappeared and only a rusty shell remains for the time being… but visibly not for long.
+After almost 50 years of battering by the wind and constant waves, most of the deck and hold have disappeared and only a rusty shell remains for the time being… but visibly not for long.
 Over the decades, the wreckage has become a symbol of the island and a source of inspiration for artists.

 Know Before You Go

 Most of the sites on the island can only be reached with a 4WD vehicle via a scenic rout of untouched nature.